arduino/docs-content/content/hardware/04.pro/boards/portenta-c33/tutorials/user-manual/content.md

 ## Pins

-The Portenta C33 has been designed with two types of connectors, the MKR-styled connectors, intended for prototyping and debugging, and the High-Density connectors, intended to be used across Arduino Pro boards or custom boards.
+The Portenta C33 has been designed with two types of connectors: the MKR-styled connectors, intended for prototyping and debugging, and the High-Density connectors, intended to be used across Arduino Pro boards or custom boards.
 The Portenta C33 MKR-styled connectors pinout is shown in the image below:

 ![Portenta C33 MKR-styled connectors pinout](assets/ABX00074-pinout-MKR.png)